JM89/personalfinancemanager/README.md

 ## Getting Started

+### Secrets

+To run from local machine, you will need a GitHub token to access the private GitHub packages.

+In the `./PFM.Infra/configs`, you will find an .env-example file.
+If you copy this file and name it `.env` in the same location, the `run-locally.sh` script will pick it up automatically.

+:warning: This file is part of gitignore.
+It will contains sensitive data, do not commit the .env file.

 ### Shared and specific infrastructure

 Some infrastructure resources are shared accross different projects (e.g. SQL server, SEQ, AWS), some are specifics to each apps (e.g. creation DB, a SQS queue).
 The resources available in the PFM.Infra folder, contains the shared resources.